 Day 2 – Grampians National Park to Adelaide

 Grampians National Park is an area rich in Aboriginal culture set in a beautiful landscape.
 We learn about thelocal Aboriginal culture with a visit to the Brambuck Cultural Centre.
 We embark on a few walks in the National Park and take in some of the breathtaking views before making our way to either McKenzie Falls orSilverband Falls where we hike to some stunning views.

-Make the most of a day to relax and explore South Australia’s capital city Adelaide (overnight dormaccommodation included; meals and activities at own expense).
+Make the most of a day to relax and explore South Australia’s capital city Adelaide (overnight dormaccommodation included at the Adelaide Central YHA; meals and activities at own expense).
 If you’re looking for something exciting todo outside the city, why not try our Kangaroo Island Highlights Day Tour (Tour Code PKICC) or a BarossaValley wine tour (Tour Code PBVDT).

 Day 4 – Adelaide to Flinders Ranges

 PICK UP: Adelaide Central YHA (135 Waymouth St), 06:30am

 We leave South Australia’s capital city behind and head for the hillside vineyards of the Clare Valley plus astring of classic country towns before we stop for an optional tasting (own expense) at one of the many localcellar doors.